CHIAMCK/task-management/docs/features.md

 1. override the get_queryset() of view, add a filter something like date_deleted__isnull=True if we override it at view, objetcs.all() will still return all.
 This is not efficient We can actually exclude it at the beginning at model level. override get_queryset() in model Manager

+how to auto fill certain fields?
+1. modelForm save()
+self.form.created_by = self.request.user

+How to add datepicker? l
+use daterangepicker library